pentlander/sasquach/NOTES.md

 file (compunit?) needs to be tracked within the error as well.

 ## Java Interop
-Current thinking is to basically a Java class as a module, where there's a constructor for the object and all of the methods are functions on the module.
+Current thinking is to basically a Java class as a module, where there's a constructor for the object and all the methods are functions on the module.
 E.g.
 ```
 let f = File("foo")
 File.setExecutable(f, true)